-In the event that AmeriCorps cannot pay for or provide a prepaid ticket in advance of the approved emergency leave, the sponsoring organization should furnish the needed travel assistance.
-Such advances, however, should be authorized by the AmeriCorps Field Office.
+In the event that AmeriCorps cannot pay for or provide a prepaid ticket in advance of the approved emergency leave, the sponsoring organization may furnish the needed travel assistance.
+Such advances, however, should be authorized by the AmeriCorps Regional Office.